Skip to main content

 The Challenge

-The difficulty of SOM was not any single design problem.
-It was the compound ambiguity.
+The difficulty of SOM was not any single design problem -- it was the compound ambiguity.

 The data itself was novel.
 We were not visualizing web analytics or campaign performance -- we were visualizing how large language models respond to prompts about brands.
 A user might want to understand whether ChatGPT associates their brand with "premium quality" or "affordability," how that perception compares across Gemini and Llama, how it changed over the last quarter, and how it stacks up against three competitors.
 This is multidimensional data that resists simple visualization.